squarepupil/website-pages/src/pages/comparisons.md

 **OK, So You're Sort of Like...** is a publication of Fairhaven School Incorporated, a non-profit organization dedicated to supporting the Sudbury model of education in Maryland.
-For more information on the school call 301-249-8060, e-mail them at staff@fairhavenschool.com, or check out their website at fairhavenschool.com.
+For more information about the school, call 301-249-8060, e-mail staff@fairhavenschool.com, or check fairhavenschool.com.
 Fairhaven School welcomes racial, ethnic, and religious diversity and families of every composition.